 Ask Admissions Coaches about…

 Once you become a student, your Academic Advisor is a critical component of your educational experience.
 Advisors are available online and at each campus to guide students towards reaching their education and career goals.
 Through advising, you’ll be able to develop and implement sound academic plans that are consistent with your personal values, goals, and career pursuits.
 The purpose is to guide you to become self-directed learner and decision maker.

 Ask Academic Advisors about…

-At Granite State, Jason works in the Student Accounts office and serves as the School Certifying Official (SCO).
-Once you’re application is complete, he’ll be your point of contact for using your military benefits, such as: various chapters of the GI Bill®, Federal Tuition Assistance, and NH National Guard Tuition Waivers.
+Once you’re admission application is complete, the School Certifying Official (SCO) will be your point of contact for using your military benefits, such as: various chapters of the GI Bill®, Federal Tuition Assistance, and NH National Guard Tuition Waivers.

 ► Military Benefits: GI Bill® and Federal Tuition Assistance